How to Dispose of Soil Properly (Without Getting Fined)

 Pro tip: Be honest about what you’re offering.
 Nobody wants to collect “topsoil” only to find it’s full of clay and rubble.

-Many UK household waste recycling centres accept clean soil, but there are rules:
+Most household waste recycling centres in the UK will take small amounts of clean soil, but there are rules:

 Option 4: Hire a Skip (Our Recommendation)